Hydrar/vulkan-overlay/README.md

 1. Separate the above from the Vulkan SDK ebuild.
 2. Make the ebuild's use the cmake-utils.eclass.
-3. Fix the demos from the SDK, probably a layer issue, i.e. cannot find them.
-4. Add any further samples.
+3. Add any further samples.

 ## Results